Tuesday, October 27, 2020

 Skeleton Contemplation

-ripped by eagle fingers
+ripped by eagles

-through manias of flies.
+stab stab stab through a mania of flies.

-in unwalled night's tomb
+plum-sized sockets fleshlessly tasked in unwalled night's tomb

 to assemble a skeletal abacus.